tidalmigrations/tidalmigrations.github.io/pages/user guides/integrating_with_azure_migrate.md

 Once your environment variables are configured, log in to Tidal Migration Platform using `tidal login` and authenticate with your Tidal Migrations Workspace URL, email and password.

-Confirm your shell is inside the `gists` repository, or change directory into that repo.
+Change directory into the `gists` repository

 ```
 cd ./gists